randompenguin1/bookface/README.md

 I figured out how the "Frio" theme worked by looking at the code.
 I may not be 100% correct about it since I did not create the theme.
 If someone knows more and I'm wrong about any of this please correct this document at https://gitlab.com/randompenguin/bookface

 ## CHANGELOG:
+1.8 (12 July 2025)
 * Fixed transparent background on friends-in-common list on other people's profiles.
+* All stylesheets now have lighter font color variable.
+* Added customization for drop-shadows and outer glows.
+* Button rollover effects now consistent for different types of buttons.
+* Added customization of color for rollover effect.
+* Added customization to show/hide bootstrap tooltips.
+* Added customization to show/hide main navigation buttons labels and customize each label (Note: navbar labels do not work on tablets in portrait mode, there isn't room for all of them, they do work for phones in portrait because there are fewer buttons shown).
+* Added customization to change Calendar "Today" icon to text label and customize the label.
+* Body now has a default font color.
+* Button-link and anchor-button now adopt link color
+* Muted text now uses lighter font color.
+* Nav Tabs no longer have a border color (but nav tabs list items do)
+* Nav Tab link colors are now consistent.
+* Drop-down menus now all adopt same drop-shadow/outer-glow
+* Drop-down menus now have a max-width.
+Any overflow text is truncated.
+This prevents menu from growing so wide it spills off the screen of mobile devices.
+* Forms now use color variables.
+* User Menus now have icons for the first few items (this has been added to the 2025 Release Candidate, but Bookface brings it to Friendica 2024.12 as well).
+* Jot/Compose modal tabs appearance now consistent with second topbar tabs.
+* General containers now use box-shadow instead of border for outline.
+* Common Contacts photos are now round.
+* Light Mode admin page submit buttons styling typo fixed.
+* Profile extra links buttons restyled (were limited to 50% width of aside, text sometimes didn't fit, made those consistent width and stacked).
+* Popover Hovercard styling now consistent between Light and Dark modes
+* Thread font color hover effect fixed.
+* Position of "More" drop-down menu on Event posts with engagement fixed.
+* Modal "Close" button rollover effect fixed.
+* Fixed typo in styling for #profile-jot-wrapper
+* Verified checkmark on Profile URL restyled.
+* Responses restyled to only show counts and reveal popover list of who responded on mouseover/touch.
+* Tag Cloud colors now set by CSS variables.
+* Message Preview media list now styled.
+* Action Button Labels now adopt global font family variable.
+* Fixed Auto selected menu color in light mode

 1.7 (06 May 2025)
 * Fixed "New Message" button not being obvious [Issue #24]